developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutAdvancedScanningAPI/index.md

 ## Running the Application

-1. Connect the device (having latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

-    > Note:
-    > Make sure the device is in USB debug.

 2. Run the application.

     ![img](../../images/AdvancedScanningTutorialImages/home_screen.png)